CollectionBuilder/collectionbuilder-sa/docs/metadata.md

 - `objectid`: unique string, all lowercase with no spaces or special characters as it will used to form the item’s URL.
 Underscores (_) and dashes (-) are okay; slashes (/) should NOT be used in this field.
 Objects without an objectid will not be displayed in the collection.
 Objects with non-unique objectid will be overwritten.
 - `title`: string description of object, used through out the template in representations of the object.
 A title is not technically required, but will leave blanks areas in the template.
-- `format`: object's MIME media type, used by template logic to switch between different visualizations and features.
-A format is not technically required, but the fall back of the logic may not make sense for the given object.

 ## Object Download and Display images

 - `object_download`: a full URL to download the digital object or relative path if items are contained with in the project.
 - `image_small`: a full URL to a small image representation of the object or relative path if items are contained with in the project.
 - `image_thumb`: a full URL to a thumb image representation of the object or relative path if items are contained with in the project.
+- `format`: object's MIME media type.
+If an object does not have an image_small or image_thumb, format is used by template logic to switch between different icons.

 Each object will likely have an object_download value, the link where the digital file can be downloaded (or potentially accessed in a different platform).
 It is not a required field--items without an object_download will become metadata only records.